colarusso/free-response-scoring/README.md

 This repository shares code used to implement the methods described in _Unsupervised Machine Scoring of Free Response Answers—Validated Against Law School Final Exam Questions_, to be presented at the [Computational Legal Studies Conference](https://cclaw.smu.edu.sg/events/computational-legal-studies-2022), March 2022, hosted by the Center for Computational Law at Singapore Management University.

+You can find links to all relevant content either in, or linked to from, the notebook titled [Score Exams](https://github.com/colarusso/free-response-scoring/blob/main/Score%20Exams.ipynb).

 Paper Abstract

 > This paper presents a novel method for unsupervised machine scoring of short answer and essay question responses, relying solely on a sufficiently large set of responses to a common prompt, absent the need for pre-labeled sample answers—given said prompt is of a particular character.
 That is, for questions where “good” answers look similar, “wrong” answers are likely to be “wrong” in different ways.
 Consequently, when a collection of text embeddings for responses to a common prompt are placed in an appropriate feature space, the centroid of their placements can stand in for a model answer, providing a lodestar against which to measure individual responses.
 This paper examines the efficacy of this method and discusses potential applications.